Bret Hedican: Carolina Hurricanes and second Stanley Cup run

 Hedican was traded by the Panthers with Kevyn Adams and Tomas Malec to the Carolina Hurricanes for Sandis Ozolinsh and Byron Ritchie on January 16, 2002.
 He was reconnected with Team USA teammate David Tanabe whom he also trained with during the offseason.
 Hedican made his Hurricanes debut against the Montreal Canadiens the following day and scored his first goal with the team two days later against the New Jersey Devils.
 During the remainder of the 2002–03 season, Hedican said: "I just want to play in the playoffs I want to work my butt off and worry about my contract at the end of this whole thing."
 On June 30, 2002, he opted to sign a six-year contract to remain with the team instead of becoming a free agent.

 On February 6, 2005, Hedican was named to Team USA's roster for the 2006 Winter Olympics as a replacement for injured defenseman Aaron Miller.
 During the Hurricanes' Stanley Cup run, Hedican was the team's nomination for the Bill Masterton Memorial Trophy as someone who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."
 After winning the Cup, it was revealed that Hedican tore the labrum in his right hip in Game 1 of the Cup finals.
 He played the remainder of the games with the aid of cortisone and pain-relief shots.

 His last few seasons in Carolina were riddled with injuries that severely limited his game play.
 On January 4, 2007, Jim Rutherford announced that Hedican would miss three to four weeks after undergoing surgery to repair a torn ligament in his left ring finger.
-At the time of his injury, Hedicam recorded eight assists in 37 games and led all Hurricanes defensemen in ice time.
+At the time of his injury, Hedican recorded eight assists in 37 games and led all Hurricanes defensemen in ice time.
 He was activated off Injured Reserve a month later on February 1 after missing 10 games.
 Overall, Hedican missed 32 games as a result of various ailments, including the final 16 with a hip injury.
 He debated retiring during the offseason but chose to return to the Hurricanes for the 2007–08 season.
 In late December, Hedican suffered a sprained right knee during a game against the Boston Bruins and was placed on Injured Reserve.
 At the time of his injury, he had recorded two goals and seven assists.